nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 In | Admin | Security Server | <ui port> (**reference data 1.2**) | tcp | Source in the internal network |

 ## 2.6 Installation
-To install X-Road Security Server sidecar we can run the script `setup_security_server_sidecar.sh` which will build and run the image.
+To install X-Road Security Server Sidecar we can run the script `setup_security_server_sidecar.sh` which will build and run the image.
 Alternatively one of the images published on Dockerhub can be used.
 Both methods result in the same running container.

 ### 2.6.2 Installation using setup script

-To install the Security Server sidecar in a local development environment, run the script `setup_security_server_sidecar.sh` providing the parameters in the order shown (reference data in user guide 1.1, 1.2, 1.3, 1.4):
+To install the Security Server Sidecar in a local development environment, run the script `setup_security_server_sidecar.sh` providing the parameters in the order shown (reference data in user guide 1.1, 1.2, 1.3, 1.4):

   ```bash
   ./setup_security_server_sidecar.sh <name of the sidecar container> <admin UI port> <software token PIN code> <admin username> <admin password> (<remote database server hostname> <remote database server port> <remote_database_name>)